SPEED MENU - click on the subject below to get there quickly

 These 10-day permits are also made available for new employees, so they have more time to decide which lot they prefer prior to purchasing a permit.
 Contact Parking Services for further information about complimentary permits.

 Evening permits are sold to faculty with evening classes and are valid for parking in Lots A, E or Lot F after 3:00 P.M.
 Monday through Friday or in the red permit lots anytime.
-Permits may be purchased at Parking Services or the Service Center.
-Only one evening permit may be issued to an individual.
+Permits may be purchased at Parking Services or online.
+Only one Evening permit may be issued to an individual.

 Designated motorcycle and moped parking is located in most lots.
 Only one motorcycle may be parked in a single space.
 Motorcycles may not be parked in automobile spaces on the Edwardsville campus.
 Properly registered motorcycles and mopeds may be parked in automobile spaces on the Alton and East St. Louis campuses.
 Each motorcycle must be parked in a lot which corresponds to the color of the permit.
 The permit must be displayed in a lockable case available through Parking Services.
 The initial case is free, additional cases are available for $20.